Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

-- **It matches your income**
+- **The cost is proportional to your income**
-    If you [lose your job](/guides/losing-your-job) or retire, your insurance gets cheaper.
-Private health insurance does not adjust to your income, so it can become really expensive.
+    If you [lose your job](/guides/losing-your-job) or you retire, your health insurance gets cheaper.
+Private health insurance does not adjust to your income, so it can become unaffordable.
 - **It's cheap for students**
     Students pay around {{GKV_COST_STUDENT|cur}}€ per month until they are 30 years old.
-Public health insurance is usually the best option for students.[^59]
+Usually, public is the best option for students.[^59]
 - **It covers your family [for free](#free-health-insurance)**
-    It covers your children and your unemployed spouse.
-With private insurance, you pay extra for each person you cover.
+    Your children and your unemployed spouse get free health insurance.
+With private insurance, you pay more for each person you cover.
 If you have children, public health insurance is often the best option.[^12]
 - **It's easy to use**
     When you go to the doctor, you show your insurance card, and you get healthcare.
 You don't need to think about coverage, deductibles or reimbursement.
 There is no paperwork; it just works.
 - **It's not tied to your health**
-    The cost is based on your income, not your health or your age.
-Usually, public health insurance is forced to accept you, even if you have serious health problems.
-You don't pay more because of your bad health.
-You don't pay more if you use it all the time.
+    The cost is not affected by your health or your age.
+You don't pay more if you are very sick or use your insurance all the time.

 ### Disadvantages of public health insurance